-Alessandro Ballarò (archeologo), David Chacon (archeologo e paleografo), Fabiana Di Fazio (laurenda alla Facoltà di Giurisprudenza di Roma Tre), Giuseppe Di Vietri (avvocato e tecnico per la promozione e valorizzazione dei beni e delle attività culturali), Fabio Fabrizio (archeologo), Riccardo Giovanelli (archeologo), Roberto Lai (Luogotenente dei Carabinieri, già in servizio presso il Reperto Operativo CC Tutela Patrimonio Culturale), Gaia Marnetto (diagnosta dei beni culturali), Ennio Matano (esperto in Art Security), Serena Oliveri (archeologa), Lorena Pacelli (restauratrice), Tiziana Pasciuto (diagnosta dei beni culturali), Nadia Pedot (esperta in Criminalità Organizzata), Tiziana Prezio (archeologa e CTU), Veronica Quintili (archeologa), Elena Quiri (archeologa), Selena Viel (archeologa e archivista).
+Alessandro Ballarò (archeologo), David Chacon (archeologo e paleografo), Fabiana Di Fazio (laurenda alla Facoltà di Giurisprudenza di Roma Tre), Giuseppe Di Vietri (avvocato e tecnico per la promozione e valorizzazione dei beni e delle attività culturali), Fabio Fabrizio (archeologo), Riccardo Giovanelli (archeologo), Roberto Lai (Luogotenente dei Carabinieri, già in servizio presso il Reperto Operativo CC Tutela Patrimonio Culturale), Gaia Marnetto (diagnosta dei beni culturali), Ennio Matano (esperto in Art Security), Serena Oliveri (archeologa), Lorena Pacelli (restauratrice), Tiziana Pasciuto (diagnosta dei beni culturali), Nadia Pedot (esperta in Criminalità Organizzata), Tiziana Prezio (archeologa e CTU), Veronica Quintili (archeologa), Elena Quiri (archeologa), Selena Viel (archeologa e archivista), Luca Zamparo (archeologo).

 Comitato di Redazione

 Michela De Bernardin, Serena Epifani, Ennio Matano, Nadia Pedot.

 È gradita la collaborazione con l’invio a titolo gratuito di contenuti sui temi della salvaguardia del patrimonio culturale da pubblicare sul nostro Journal.
 Gli interessati possono contattarci all’e-mail: firstname.lastname@example.org.

 Facebook The Journal of Cultural Heritage Crime (admin Michela De Bernardin, Serena Epifani)